mikeroyal/Apple-Silicon-Guide/README.md

 - [CrossOver® Mac](https://www.codeweavers.com/crossover)

+- [DevToysMac](https://github.com/ObuchiYuki/DevToysMac) is the mac app version of [DevToys for Windows](https://github.com/veler/DevToys).

 - [asitop](https://github.com/tlkh/asitop) is a Performance monitoring CLI tool for Apple Silicon.

 - [macOS Security and Privacy Guide](https://github.com/drduh/macOS-Security-and-Privacy-Guide#openbsm-audit) is a collection of techniques for improving the security and privacy of a modern MacBook running a recent version of macOS.